-RevenueCat authenticates requests from the REST API and Purchases SDK using your app's API keys.
-All requests must include a valid key.
+RevenueCat authenticates requests from the REST API and the Purchases SDK using your app's API keys.
+All requests must include a valid API key.
 There are also two types of API keys: public and secret.

 - Secret API keys, prefixed